nicolasochem/tzip/proposals/tzip-12/tzip-12.md

       e.g. `6883675` or an [RFC-3339](https://tools.ietf.org/html/rfc3339) date,
       e.g. `2020-10-23`).

-- The TZIP-016 `"views"` field is optional, with common off-chain-view examples specifed below, see section [Off-chain-views](#off-chain-views).
+- The TZIP-016 `"views"` field is optional, a few optional off-chain-views are specifed below, see section [Off-chain-views](#off-chain-views).

 - A TZIP-012-specific field `"permissions"` is defined in [Exposing Permissions Descriptor](#exposing-permissions-descriptor), and it is optional, but